MSD Disability Support Services (DSS)

 Our society would crumble without you.
 NZ must sustain and value and recognise you.
 Here is a chance to encourage more flexibility in how funding can be used for disabled people, and for family carers to be supported and valued.

-Even if you send two sentences in an email to the submissions team, or attend an online meeting, or find time to go to one of the community meetings, or take the online survey (details to come), or join Carers NZ and friends for one of the four online meetings we’ll host at the end of Feb (details to come), or any of the above.
+Even if you send two sentences in an email to the submissions team, or attend an online meeting, or find time to go to one of the community meetings, or take the survey (details to come), or join Carers NZ and friends for one of the four online meetings we’ll host at the end of Feb (details to come), or any of the above.
 Thank you, whānau, for helping to move the dial forward.
 None of us can do everything, but most of us can do something.
 Share far and wide, and help if you can.
 If you’d like to join one of our meetings or want to find out more, register now via centre@carers.net.nz

 While everyone is welcome to participate, Disability Support Services especially want to hear from people receiving essential disability support after an assessment from a NASC or EGL site, and their whānau, carers, and advocates.
 The consultation does not include people who only receive supports from other agencies, such as Accident Compensation Corporation (ACC), Ministry of Education, Ministry of Health, Ministry of Transport or Work and Income.
 They are seeking feedback on two specific issues: